mjalbert13/pythonDictionary/README.md

 # pythonDictionary
-An interactive comand line English dictionary using python
+An interactive command line English dictionary using python